itzmeanjan/raccoon/README.md

 ```

 - For testing functional correctness this Raccoon digital signature implementation, you need to globally install `google-test` library and its headers.
 Follow guide @ https://github.com/google/googletest/tree/main/googletest#standalone-cmake-project, if you don't have it installed.
+- For benchmarking Raccoon signing scheme, you must have `google-benchmark` header and library globally installed.
+I found guide @ https://github.com/google/benchmark#installation helpful.

+> [!NOTE]
+> If you are on a machine running GNU/Linux kernel and you want to obtain CPU cycle count for digital signature scheme routines, you should consider building `google-benchmark` library with `libPFM` support, following https://gist.github.com/itzmeanjan/05dc3e946f635d00c5e0b21aae6203a7, a step-by-step guide.
+Find more about `libPFM` @ https://perfmon2.sourceforge.net.

 > [!TIP]
 > Git submodule based dependencies will generally be imported automatically, but in case that doesn't work, you can manually initialize and update them by issuing `$ git submodule update --init` from inside the root of this repository.